River Sence: A Roman road, Fenn Lane: Leicester–Mancetter

 The Roman road from Leicester to Manduessedum, now Mancetter and Witherley, entered the watershed of the Saint south-east of Sutton Cheney, where it crosses Salt Street.
 Between Upton Park and Fenn Lane Farm, it crosses the Hinckley–Mythe road and near Fenny Drayton church it formerly crossed the Redway.
 It is not aligned on Mancetter but joins the Watling Street 1 km further east because of the then impassable marshes between Fenny Drayton and Witherley.
-The section where it crossed the poorly drained part of the Saint–Tweed river system between Sutton Cheney, Shenton, Dadlington and Stapleton has been lost and was probably an unstable courseway when constructed.
+The section where it crossed the poorly drained part of the Saint–Tweed river system between Sutton Cheney, Shenton, Dadlington and Stapleton has been lost and was probably an unstable causeway when constructed.
 Richard III followed this route from Leicester on the eve of the Battle of Bosworth Field.
 It is a matter of debate where he stopped for the night.
 The Ordnance Map of 1887 labels his camp at Barn Farm (OS 429980) near Barwell.
 Recent sources suggest that he continued further, perhaps to the Mythe, expecting to face Henry across the River Anker.

 Ashby de la Zouch Canal

 The Ashby Canal was opened in 1804.
 It linked the South Derbyshire and Leicestershire Coalfield at Moira and Measham with the Coventry Canal south of Nuneaton.
 It was the longest contour canal in England, exploiting the Glacial channels between the Warwickshire Avon, the Anker, the Saint, the Sence and the Mease.
 The canal crosses the Sence by an aqueduct near Shackerstone Station.
-Northern parts of the canal in the Mease watershed beyond Snarestone were closed during the 20th Century because of mining subsidence.
+Northern parts of the canal in the Mease watershed beyond Snarestone were closed during the 20th century because of mining subsidence.

 Railways

-The Battlefield Line Railway from Cadeby to Shackerstone is a conserved part of the railway from Nuneaton to Measham and Moira, which opened in 1873.
-It was built along the same line as the Ashby Canal.
-At Shackerstone station, there was a junction with a line up the Sence Valley towards Coalville.
-In 1883, the Charnwood Forest Railway was opened, which extended that branch from Coalville to Loughborough.
+The Battlefield Line Railway from Shackerstone to Shenton is a preserved part of the former Ashby and Nuneaton Joint Railway (ANJR) from Nuneaton to Measham and Moira, which opened in August 1873.
+It was built along a similar route to the Ashby Canal.
+At Shackerstone station, there was a junction with a single branch line towards Coalville.
+At Shackerstone water from the Sence was pumped, via a steam driven pumping station, to a large holding tank at the station for watering the locomotives.
+The pumping station was situated at the railway junction and shortly after passing it the river runs through a large brick culvert under the Shackerstone-Moira railway branch before heading towards Heather.
+The Sence passed under the ANJR again near Hugglescote between the Charnwood Forest Railway Junction and the private siding link into the South Leicester colliery at Ellistown.

 The Burton on Trent–Ashby de la Zouch–Leicester line enters the watershed of the Sence between Coalville and Bardon.
 It opened in 1845 and is now used only by goods traffic.
 In contrast to the Nuneaton–Measham line, it cannot follow the contours.
 The two lines provided better access to the Leicestershire coalfield.